 - Carbohydrates: 2-3 g (from garlic)

 Cod is one of the leanest fish on the market.
-The dish's calories come from olive oil, which is one of the healthiest fats available.
+The calories in the dish come from olive oil, which is one of the healthiest fats available.
 Additionally, garlic is known for its antimicrobial, cardiovascular, and antioxidant properties.

 Conclusions

-- Garlic cod: the fastest and tastiest recipe: Garlic cod is probably the fastest cod recipe out there.
+- Garlic Cod: The Fastest and Tastiest Recipe: Garlic cod is probably the quickest cod recipe there is.

-- Ingredients for 4 servings: The cut: for garlic cod, both fillets and sides work well.
+- Ingredients for 4 servings: The cut: for garlic cod, both loins and the belly piece work well.

-- Step-by-step preparation (15 minutes): Remove the cod from the refrigerator 10 minutes prior.
+- Step-by-step preparation (15 minutes): Take the cod out of the fridge 10 minutes beforehand.

-- Ideal accompaniments: The "al ajillo" technique is one of the oldest and most universal in Spanish cuisine.
+- Ideal Accompaniments: The "al ajillo" (garlic) technique is one of the oldest and most universal in Spanish cuisine.

 How long does it take to make garlic cod?

 15 minutes from start to finish.
-It's one of the fastest cod recipes out there.
-It's the classic "al ajillo" technique, typically applied to shrimp, wild mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.
+It's one of the quickest cod recipes available.
+It's the classic "al ajillo" technique applied to shrimp, wild mushrooms, and cultivated mushrooms, adapted to desalted cod with an equally delicious result.

 Can it be made without chili?

-For 4 people, 8-10 cloves of sliced garlic.
+For 4 people, 8-10 sliced cloves of garlic.
 Don't skimp: garlic is the soul of the dish.
-If you're concerned about a strong flavor, keep in mind that browning it in oil mellows it out significantly.
+If you're concerned about a strong flavor, keep in mind that browning it in oil greatly mellows it.

-What cut of cod should be used for garlic cod?
+Which cut of cod to use for garlic cod?

-2-3 cm fillets or sides.
+The loin of 2-3 cm or the belly piece.
 Both work well.
 Always use pieces with skin to protect the flesh from direct heat.
-It's the classic "al ajillo" technique, typically applied to shrimp, wild mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.
+It's the classic "al ajillo" technique applied to shrimp, wild mushrooms, and cultivated mushrooms, adapted to desalted cod with an equally delicious result.

-Can garlic cod be made with frozen cod?
+Can I make garlic cod with frozen cod?

-Yes, but thaw it in the refrigerator 12-24 hours beforehand and pat it very dry.
-Frozen cod releases more water, which causes dangerous splatters in hot oil.
-It's the classic "al ajillo" technique, typically applied to shrimp, wild mushrooms, and button mushrooms, adapted to desalted cod with an equally delicious result.
+Yes, but thaw it in the fridge 12-24 hours beforehand and dry it very well.
+Frozen cod releases more water, which causes dangerous splattering in hot oil.
+It's the classic "al ajillo" technique applied to shrimp, wild mushrooms, and cultivated mushrooms, adapted to desalted cod with an equally delicious result.